bdvllrs/Tensorflow-LSTM-model/readme.md

 * `sentences.continuation`
 in the `dataset` folder.

+Dowload and set a `wordembeddings.word2vec` file at the root folder to use pretrained embbedings.

 ## Parameters on the `main.py file`
 * `--workdir` (default, current directory) Specifies the path of the work directory
 * `--vocsize` (default, 20000) Size of the vocabulary